 Languedoc, away from the cities and the immediate coastal strip.
 Inland

 Languedoc is a beautiful area, characterised by vineyards and

-vegetation of scrub, aromatic bushes and occasional fields.
-Further
+scrub, aromatic bushes and occasional fields.
+North and

 more wooded and rural, give way to the Cevennes hills, the southeastern